How to start a cinema

 • Technical performance required of these spaces – sound proofing, lighting, heating, air handling

-• Level and pattern of use.
-How many people, at what time of day or night, peak times, peak numbers?
+• Level and pattern of use: how many people, at what time of day or night?
+What are peak times / numbers?

-• Expectations for disabled access.
-Building Regulations have something to say on this, as does the Lottery and the Disability Discrimination Act.
-These should be regarded as minimum requirements and a greater degree of facility allowed for
+• Expectations for disabled access: Building Regulations have something to say on this, as does the Lottery and the Disability Discrimination Act.
+These should be regarded as minimum requirements and a greater degree of facility planned for

 • Budget – phased if necessary; sources may also be relevant.
 This item is crucial – remember that VAT is to be added to certain figures quoted to you.
 Your budget must be realistic.
 While a lot of creative ideas can be brought to fruition economically, you still do not get a Rolls Royce for the same money as a Nissan Micra.